arjungup740/job-application-tracker/notes.md

 ### Done
+* prompt strat
+    * or just in one shot classify correctly
 * write it to the sheet
 * decide on a reasonable output format
 * decide what the sheet should have